 Lenders will also factor in your outgoings as well as what you earn.
 Underwriters need to be sure that the loan is affordable so that it can be repaid.
 Having financial arrangements such as vehicles on finance may also hinder this part of the application as it will minimise the amount you’ll be able to borrow.
 The fewer outgoings you have, the better.

-If you’re self-employed then things can get even more tricky.
+If you’re self-employed then things can get even more difficult.
 This is because self-employed applicants are deemed to be a higher risk when compared to employed applicants.
 That being said, if you have over 3 years accounts then you should have no affordability issues during your mortgage assessment.
 If you have less than 3 years accounts, then it will be difficult to get a mortgage, however it is possible.

 What if I’ve had a restriction placed on my DRO?